urmastalimaa/interactive_frontend_development/lecture_3/homework.md

 ## Build a word guessing game

-* Game
+* WordGame
   * Pick a random word from ['paper', 'grill', 'basil', 'hinge', 'ruler'] - target word
   * Users can submit guesses using a 'text' type input
   * For every guess, report to user whether it was correct and what letters were correct (same letter, same position as target word)
-  * Game ends when user guesses target word exactly
+  * WordGame ends when user guesses target word exactly
   * Display "You won!" when user guessed correctly
-  * Game should be implemented as an ES6 class and it should hold all relevant state
+  * WordGame should be implemented as an ES6 class and it should hold all relevant state
-  * *Game must only hold game logic, it should not be a React component*
+  * *WordGame must only hold game logic, it should not be a React component*
   * A corresponding React component should use an instance of _Game_
-  * All Game code paths must be unit tested
+  * All WordGame code paths must be unit tested
 * User input
   * Create an <input> element which accepts arbitrary text
   * Submit guess when enter is pressed while <input> element is focused